5 Best Home Insurance Companies (2025)

 • Insurify’s team of data scientists analyzed millions of home insurance quotes and weighed publicly available reviews, claims payout rates, complaint indexes, financial strength scores, company reputations, and proprietary quoting data.
 Our editorial team applies this insight to inform our unbiased reviews and recommendations.

-5 tips for choosing the best home insurance
+How to choose the best home insurance company

 Whether you’re buying home insurance for the first time or just re-evaluating your coverage, here are some tips to help you navigate the process: